Geraldo Vandré

 Geraldo Vandré (born Geraldo Pedrosa de Araujo Dias, September 12, 1935) is a Brazilian singer, composer and guitar player.

-In 1966 his song Disparada (Gone Off), interpreted by Jair Rodrigues, was a success at the Record Festival.
+In 1966, his song Disparada ("Gone Off"), interpreted by Jair Rodrigues, was a success at the Record Festival.
 The song rose to number one, tied with Chico Buarque's "A banda".

 Later in 1966, the group Quarteto Novo was created to accompany him in concert and on recordings and released a landmark album in 1967.

-In 1968 Vandre entered his song Pra não dizer que não falei de flores (also known as Caminhando (Walking)) in the International Song Festival.
+In 1968, Vandre entered his song "Pra não dizer que não falei de flores", also known as "Caminhando" ("Walking"), in the third Festival Internacional da Canção.
 The song had the following refrain: